-&lt;sup>19Although national banks were not required to redeem other banks' notes in specie or legal tender, in practice it was straightforward to deposit another bank's notes, withdraw the bank's own notes, and redeem those.
+20 Although national banks were not required to redeem other banks' notes in specie or legal tender, in practice it was straightforward to deposit another bank's notes, withdraw the bank's own notes, and redeem those.

-notes were a less useful form of money for banks because unlike legal tender or specie, they could not be used to raise bank capital, pay certain taxes, or buy government bonds, and they did not count toward bank reserve requirements.
-State banks could embed a preference for legal tender by, for example, extending loans in national bank notes but requiring that the loan be repaid in legal tender.
+While this part of the national bank legislation eliminated redemption costs within the network, it did not do so outside of it.
+State banks had no obligation to accept national bank notes at par, and indeed all banks had strong incentives not to do so.
+National bank notes were a less useful asset than legal tender or specie for banks because they could not be used to raise bank capital, pay certain taxes, or buy government bonds, and they did not count toward bank reserve requirements.
+State banks could embed a preference for legal tender by, for example, extending loans in national bank notes but requiring that the loan be repaid in legal tender.21

 Other bank liabilities as payments.
 In addition to notes, both state and national banks provided check clearing services as a transactions medium.
 However, checks were sensitive to individual depositors' idiosyncratic risks and therefore even more information-sensitive.
-As in the case of notes, banks were only obligated to redeem checks at par when they were presented at the original bank's office.
+As in the case of notes, banks were only obligated to redeem checks at par when they were presented at the original bank's office.22